samsitGit/3dMapUpdates/README.md

 pip install open3d==0.15.1 # Install specific version of Open3D
 python visualizer.py # after you change your file paths
 ```
+You can use , . to go back or forward one frame respectively, depending on your step size.
+You can also pause, move around, ctrl+click, right click, and press R to reverse the player.

 ## Using server and clients
 ```